MobilityData/gtfs-realtime-bindings/ruby/UPDATING.md

 1. Download and install [Ruby](https://www.ruby-lang.org/en/downloads/)
 1. `gem install rspec` to install [rspec](https://github.com/rspec/rspec) unit testing tool

-**FIME:** As of February 2019, the official `google-protobuf` Google protoc tool [doesn't support extensions](https://github.com/protocolbuffers/protobuf/issues/1198) in proto2 files.
+**FIXME:** As of February 2019, the official `google-protobuf` Google protoc tool [doesn't support extensions](https://github.com/protocolbuffers/protobuf/issues/1198) in proto2 files.
 A 3rd party tool, [ruby-protocol-buffers](https://github.com/codekitchen/ruby-protocol-buffers), can be installed using `gem install ruby-protocol-buffers`, but doesn't seem to match the existing structure of the Ruby GTFS-rt bindings, as the unit tests fail.
 As a result we are deprecating the Ruby bindings until official support for proto2 files is implemented in the Google protocol buffer tools.

 #### Every time `gtfs-realtime.proto` changes